TedTschopp/tschopp.net/_posts/2018-05-16-Doing-Religions-Right-in-DCC.md

 ##### Honesty
 honesty/lying (Hofmann et al., 2014; Iyer, 2010).

-## Religious Patrons

 ## Bonds, Oaths, and Religion
+In ancient times until today the idea of making promises and oaths was a part of everyone's life.
+In the past there were heavy religious conotations to this.
+Today we can see this in court proceedings and the holding of public office where oaths are still made.
+This forme of oath taking has a pattern that is still followed today.
+It consists of the following ideas.

 **The Preamble:** Identifies the parties involved in the treaty, the author, the title of the sovereign party, and usually his genealogy.
 It usually emphasises the greatness of the dominant party by mentioning their epithets as well.

-**Prologue:** Lists the deeds already performed by the dominant party on behalf of the vassal.
+**The Prologue:** Lists the deeds already performed by the dominant party on behalf of the vassal.
 This section would outline the previous relationship the two had up until that point with historical detail and facts.
 The dominant party would document previous events in which they did a favor that benefited the vassal.
 The purpose of this would show that the more powerful group was merciful and giving, therefore, the vassal should obey the stipulations that are presented in the treaty.
 It discusses the relationship between them as a personal relationship instead of a solely political or religion one.
 Most importantly in this section, the vassal is agreeing to future obedience for the benefits that he received in the past without deserving them.

-**Stipulations:** Terms to be upheld by the vassal for the life of the treaty; defines how the vassal is obligated and gives more of the legalities associated with the covenant.
+**The Stipulations:** Terms to be upheld by the vassal for the life of the treaty; defines how the vassal is obligated and gives more of the legalities associated with the covenant.

-**Divine witness to the treaty:** These usually include the deities or powers that witness the sovereign party and the vassal, but put special emphasis on the deities of the vassal.
+**The Divine witness to the treaty:** These usually include the deities or powers that witness the sovereign party and the vassal, but put special emphasis on the deities of the vassal.

-**Blessings and Curses:** Blessings if the stipulations of the treaty are upheld and curses if the stipulations are not upheld.
+**The Blessings and Curses:** Blessings if the stipulations of the treaty are upheld and curses if the stipulations are not upheld.
 These blessings and curses were generally seen to come from the Sovereign instead of punishment by the dominant party.

-**Provision for regular public statements of affiliation:** Generally a public announcement of affiliation would be made, along with a stated regulatirty.
+**The Provision for regular public statements of affiliation:** Generally a public announcement of affiliation would be made, along with a stated regulatirty.
 This would be done to renew the bond and to make the public aware of the commitments.

-**Sacrificial Meal:** Both parties would share a meal to show their participation in the treaty.
+**The Sacrificial Meal:** Both parties would share a meal to show their participation in the treaty.
 This meal will also most likely be associated the public statements of affiliation as well.

 ### Types of Covenants